-We have entered into agreements with a supplier of the active pharmaceutical ingredient (API) contained in PEDMARK® for future requirements and we have contracted with third-party contract manufacturers who are manufacturing PEDMARK® vials for us.
+We have entered into agreements with a supplier of the active pharmaceutical ingredient (API) contained in PEDMARK® for future requirements and we have contracted with a third-party contract manufacture room manufacture PEDMARK® vials for us.

-Any significant change that we make for PEDMARK® must be approved by the FDA in a supplemental new drug application (sNDA).
+Any significant change that we make for PEDMARK® must be approved by the FDA in a supplemental new drug application ("sNDA").
 If the manufacturing plan and data are insufficient, any sNDA we submit will not be approved.
-Before an sNDA can be approved, our manufacturers must also demonstrate compliance with FDA's current Good Manufacturing Practices (cGMPs) regulations and policies.
+Before an sNDA can be approved, our manufacturers must also demonstrate compliance with the FDA's cGMPs regulations and policies.
 Further, even if we receive approval of any sNDAs for PEDMARK®, if our manufacturers do not follow cGMPs in the manufacture of our product, it may delay product launches or shipments and adversely affect our business.